Mastering Lactate: Boost Speed and Endurance with Targeted Threshold Workouts

 Workout typeDescriptionApprox. durationHow it fits the threshold

-Alternating tempo1 mi at a slightly faster pace (≈10 K), followed by 1 mi at threshold pace; repeat 3–4 times.20–30 minForces the body to clear lactate quickly after a surge.
+Alternating tempo1 mi at faster pace (≈10 K speed), then 1 mi at threshold pace; repeat 3-4 times.20-30 minTrains your body to flush lactate quickly after stepping up the tempo.

 SegmentPaceDurationNotes

-Warm‑upEasy (Zone 2)1 kmLight jog, 5‑minute easy run, a few strides.
+Warm-upEasy (Zone 2)1 kmLight jog with a few strides.

-• Before you start, glance at your personalised pace zones to confirm the numbers.
+Before heading out, glance at your personalised pace zones to lock in the numbers.

 References